ZeroDeadDrop/ZeroDeadDrop/README.md

 ### As Sender

 **Asymmetric mode (recommended — no passphrase sharing)**
-1. Paste the receiver’s public key
+1. Paste the receiver's public key
 2. Enable Asymmetric Mode
 3. Optionally add more recipients
 4. Add your files or text and click **Start Encryption**